Why a villa with your gal pals is always the right answer

 And spoiler, it was awesome!

 We were lucky enough to collaborate with James Villas and get a lovely little villa in Aphrodite Hills, Cyprus.
 I stayed in a villa in Gran Canaria and thought it was great.
 A villa is a really fab option if you have a big group and actually want to spend a bit of time together.
 Don’t get me wrong, I love a hotel, but if you have a group of you that is too big for one room, then this is ideal option as you can actually spend time together.
+Some people think that booking a holiday villa can be a daunting prospect however it’s no different to booking a hotel!
+With websites like Rental Cloud, booking a villa has never been easier in my opinion.
+Just select your location, fall in love with a villa and book it!

 The villa had 5 bedrooms, living room and of course, a pool!
 The outside area was the best bit to be honest, it would be gooooorgeous in the summer.
 Unfortunately, it is actually quite chilly if you go to Cyprus in February, so we did use the outside space, but most of the time it involved us sitting in about 7 layers and maybe a blanket on top.
 If you’re thinking of planing a girls trip away, why not rent a private villa?
 Look into the facilities that are provided, the quality of the overall experience, the service.
 Just be sure to do your research to find the best one for you, your friends and the trip.